Quality Management – The Role of the Qualified Person | Pharma Training Course | PCS Academy

 This training provides insight into an integrated approach on quality management as a good business practice in the pharmaceutical and biotechnological industries and hospitals to safeguard the quality of their products.
 There will be a focus on the role and responsibilities of the Qualified Person (QP) as well as on legislation, guidelines and best practices.
 We will also discuss common challenges a QP encounters in his/her day-to-day activities.
 You will participate in a team to work out a case study in the period between the first and second training sessions.

 The Qualified Person watches over product quality while taking patient safety and product availability into account.
 This requires an in-depth understanding of the role and responsibilities of the Qualified Person.
-Previously organized by PAO Farmacie, now by PCS Academy.
-This training is divided into two parts:
+This training is divided into two parts: Block A and Block B. The total duration is five days.

 This training is of an advanced level.
 A basic level of GMP knowledge is required to attend this training.
-The training program is not designed to address the basic theoretical principles of GMP.The practical implication of the GMP principles, real-life cases and the role of the QP are the focus of this training.
-We therefore strongly recommend following this training in conjunction with the "GMP voor het Middenkader" training, the upcoming edition of “GMP voor het Middenkader” will be held in March.
-Participation in “GMP voor het Middenkader” is offered at the reduced rate of €1250.- ex.
-VAT when purchased together with this training.
-“GMP voor het Middenkader” is a proven training that provides an overview of the key aspects of quality management.
-All nine chapters of the GMP are covered, laying an important foundation for this training; Quality Management - the role of the QP .
-If you have a sufficient level of GMP knowledge going into this training, it is possible to obtain exemption from following “GMP voor het Middenkader” by taking a multiple-choice test.
-The result of this test is non-binding.
-A Qualified Person is expected to be aware of a number of pre-approval elements, which is why have incorporated a new set of elements in this module; an overview of the product life-cycle, Toxicology and the Registration Dossier.
+The training program is not designed to address the basic theoretical principles of GMP.
+The practical implication of the GMP principles, real-life cases and the role of the QP are the focus of this training.
+A Qualified Person is expected to be aware of a number of pre-approval elements: an overview of the product life-cycle, Toxicology and the Registration Dossier.
 The training is highly interactive.
 The program is offered as a combination of self-study, theory, and practical case studies.
-The self-study prior to the module consists of reading and following eLearnings.
+The self-study prior to the module consists of reading preparatory materials.

 Target Audience